-The Entrepreneurship certificate and courses in the Sustainable Agriculture program "focus on ecological and organic farming practices, business development and community."
+The Sustainable Agriculture program "focus on ecological and organic farming practices, business development and community."

 Paul Quinn College converted its football field into the student- and employee-operated organic "WE Over Me Farm".
 Located in a food desert, the Farm provides organic produce to local charitable organizations, community members, the college, and restaurants and grocers in Dallas, TX.